Easy Cashew Date Energy Balls

-6 simple ingredients combine in Vanilla Bean Sea Salt Energy Bites for a dreamy, naturally-sweetened dessert or snack you can throw together anytime!
+These vanilla + sea salt cashew date energy balls are made with just 6 simple ingredients for a dreamy, naturally-sweetened dessert or snack you can throw together in just 10 minutes!

-Also, can we just talk about the vanilla + sea salt combo for a minute?
-I mean, seriously.
-If you can find whole vanilla beans (and your budget allows) the seeds lend such a lovely flavor to these, but pure vanilla extract also works beautifully.
-And sea salt is great if you have it, but kosher salt will work just fine.
-Now, let’s make some energy bites!
+- Vanilla: If you can find whole vanilla beans (and your budget allows), the seeds lend such a lovely flavor to these, but I found that pure vanilla extract also works beautifully.

 Ingredients